vinegarhq/vinegarhq.github.io/src/Sober/FAQ/index.md

 ## How do I know I meet the requirements to run Sober?

->SSE4.2 will be emulated on SSE4.1 CPUs, performance will not be optimal.

 - For CPU, you can run `grep "sse4_1" /proc/cpuinfo` and `grep "sse4_2" /proc/cpuinfo` respectively.
 After running the commands SSE4.1 and 4.2 should be highlighted if your CPU supports them.
 - For RAM, see if memory pressure is too high while running Sober.
 - For GPU, check the next question.